Top 10 Tips on Buying a Sapphire Ring

 This is particularly true when looking at the darker hues.
 However, the clarity of the stone does play more of a role when looking at a Sapphire in the lighter colors or pastel shades.
 The Gemology appraisal is always a good way to check the grading on a Sapphire, as well as allowing to you view the grading on the stones Clarity, Cut & Polish.

 More information at: http://www.sapphirerings.org/how-sapphires-are-cut-and-polished

-Sapphires can be found all over the world with countries like Australia, Africa and Asia being some of the largest produces of both commercial grade Sapphires as well as gem quality stones.
-Sri Lanka, formally Ceylon, along with Madagascar produces the worlds best and finest stones.
+Sapphires can be found all over the world with countries like Australia, Africa, and Asia is some of the largest produces of both commercial-grade Sapphires as well as gem-quality stones.
+Sri Lanka, formerly Ceylon, along with Madagascar produces the world's best and finest stones.

 Please also see our pages on "Non Conflict Countries": http://www.sapphirerings.org/conflict-free-sapphires and our page on Sapphires from Sri Lanka: http://www.sapphirerings.org/srilanka